aparo/pyes/docs/guide/reference/mapping/root-object-type.rst

     }

 In the above mapping, if a new JSON field of type string is detected, the date formats specified will be used in order to check if its a date.
 If it passes parsing, then the field will be declared with **date** type, and will use the matching format as its format attribute.
-The date format itself is explained :doc:`here <.//date-format.html>`.
+The date format itself is explained :ref:`here <es-guide-reference-mapping-date-format>`.

 The default formats are: **dateOptionalTime** (ISO) and **yyyy/MM/dd HH:mm:ss||yyyy/MM/dd**.